-Matching and Mirroring gives us just that.
+Matching and Mirroring give us just that.
 It enables us to another person’s world by assuming a similar state of mind.

-You have just to do matching or mirroring another person’s body language, voice, words, and gestures, etc.,
+You have just to do matching or mirroring another person’s body language, voice, words, gestures, etc.,

 For words, You can use a similar set of words used by them or select any two most repeated words by them.
 This gives them the sense that you are listening to them with full concentration.